even4void/aliquote/content/post/practical-psychiatric-epidemiology.md

 This is just to say that psychiatric epidemiology has to be distinguished from classical epidemiological in the way data can be collected and inference may be drawn.
 Indeed, it is not very easy to design a study where we deliberately manipulate risk factors, nor when we decide to continue a study that would affect someone's welfare.
 Thus, studies are mainly of observational nature per se, and there we run into problems related to confounding or mediating effects that are often not easily solvable.

-Section 1 is mainly devoted to the history of psychatric epidemiology and the new tools developed so far.
+Section 1 is mainly devoted to the history of psychiatric epidemiology and the new tools developed so far.
 Most of these statistical apparatus grow on measurement theory which put emphasis on validity and reliability of the measurement of mental processes.
 Such topics are dealt at length by G. Dunn in his textbook *Statistics in Psychiatry*.
 Additionally, case-control and cohort studies have provided much more interesting results than cross-sectional surveys developed in the eighteen century.
 These kind of study design are discussed in the next section, but see below.
 Cross-cultural issues are discussed in a separate chapter: V. Patel mainly points to the comparability of psychiatric disorders measurement in different countries whose social and cultural setting may interfere with a direct and clear-cut interpretation of the results.

 Section 2 reviews the basic experimental design used to assess or uncover significant marker of mental disorders.
 As shown in the next figure, this includes: cross-sectional, case-control and cohort or longitudinal studies, randomized clinical trials, and post-hoc or meta-analysis.
 In short, the design and analysis of a study aims at maximizing the precision and validity of its findings.
 Avoiding bias or confounding effect is thus the primary goal of any epidemiologist, especially because most of the studies under consideration are observational per se.
 Strict control over experimental factors or exposure, like in an RCT, are thus generally lacking.